 On Monday 7 December 2015, the State Government introduced new requirements for people intending to build in designated bushfire prone areas, including the need to assess a property’s bushfire risk.
-Those areas designated as bushfire prone have been indicated by the State Government Department of Fire and Emergency Services and can be seen on the Department's website below.

 The reforms include the need to undertake a bushfire attack level (BAL) assessment before commencing development in these bushfire prone areas.
 Depending on the outcome of the BAL assessment additional construction measures may be required to limit the impact of bushfires on property.